Free business rescue and insolvency advice

 Director disqualification: What is it and when does it happen?

-It’s important to note that director disqualification is not an automatic consequence of insolvency.
+Its important to note that director disqualification is not an automatic consequence of insolvency.
 Director disqualification is a legal procedure that prevents an individual from acting as a director of a company for a specified period, typically between two and fifteen years.
 It can occur if a director is found to be unfit to manage a company due to serious misconduct or failure to fulfil their legal duties.
 However, the actions a director will need to take to be disqualified are more extreme than you may think.

 For example, a director was disqualified to hold the role of Company Director for 10 years on 20th March 2023 for applying for multiple Bounce Back Loans for a number of companies by illegally declaring false turnover levels (exaggerated by 5 plus times) on the application forms.
 All the companies received BBLs they were not entitled to and subsequently went into liquidation to try to not repay the debts.